jradd/django-newproj-template/readme.md

 ## Port Forwarding

 The Vagrantfile forwards port 8000 on the virtual environment to port 8001 on the host.
-In order to access the site in a browser on the host from `runserver` on the virtual environment you need to add a port configuration to the command:
+In order to access the site in a browser on the host from `$ runserver` on the virtual environment you need to add a port configuration to the command:

     python manage.py runserver [::]:8000